daattali/beautiful-jekyll/_drafts/summer-2021-homeschool-resources-and-routine.md

 readtime: true
 comments: true
 show-avatar: true
-title: Summer 2021 Homeschool Resources and Routine
+title: 'Summer 2021: Our Homeschool Resources and Routine'
 description: A look at what our simple homeschooling plans for the summer of 2021.
 subtitle: ''
 share-img: ''